Isis Garcia (Operations Manager)

-Francis Adewale (Vice President) has served as Assistant Public Defender for the City of Spokane, Office of the Public Defender since May 2001.
+Francis Adewale has served as Assistant Public Defender for the City of Spokane, Office of the Public Defender since May 2001.
 In addition to his work as city public defender, Francis also serves on several community based board and activities in Spokane.
 He is currently the Co-Chair of Spokane Homeless Coalition and a member of the Spokane County Regional Law & Justice Council’s Racial Equity Disparity Subcommittee.
 Francis is a 2009 fellow of Washington State Bar Association Leadership Institute (WLI) and 2015 fellow of our Leadership Academy.

 Francis is a George Frederickson Honors Graduate of Eastern Washington University.
 He is one of the attorneys that helped establish Spokane Community Court.
 Francis is a recipient of City of Spokane Human Rights Award as well as the Spokane County Bar Association Smithmoore P. Myers Professionalism Award.

-Jodi Nishioka (President) has worked for over 20 years on behalf of low-income communities, particularly women, children and immigrant/refugee communities.
+Jodi Nishioka (Secretary) has worked for over 20 years on behalf of low-income communities, particularly women, children and immigrant/refugee communities.
 She started her career as an attorney advocating for immigrant domestic violence survivors and single mothers fighting for child support in legal aid organizations in Boston and Honolulu.
 Jodi continued her work on behalf of disenfranchised communities within state and city governments in Hawaii and Seattle and later with grassroots nonprofit organizations.
 Currently, Jodi is the Executive Director of Wayfind, where she combines her legal skills with her dedication to improving the status of low-income communities.
 Wayfind provides pro bono legal services to community organizations.

-Diana Singleton (Secretary) is the Access to Justice Board Manager at the Washington State Bar Association.
+Diana Singleton is the Access to Justice Board Manager at the Washington State Bar Association.
 She previously served for several years as the Director of Seattle University School of Law’s Access to Justice Institute (ATJI), which serves as a bridge between the law school and larger equal justice community.
-Through ATJI’s work, Diana and her team develop social justice opportunities for law students and graduates.
+Through ATJI’s work, Diana and her team developed social justice opportunities for law students and graduates.
 Prior to joining ATJI, Diana was an attorney with the Northwest Justice Project for almost ten years, practicing in the areas of consumer, family, low-wage worker, and public benefits law.